DAG-DB/DAG-DB/code/README.md

   created by code in `experiments/`
 - `collated_results/` where most of the figures and tables for the thesis were produced
-- `data_management/` contains code to create synthetic DAGs/data, with
-  `create_dags.py` being the file to run to create new synthetic DAGs and data, and code to use both synthetic and real data
+- `data_management/` contains code to create synthetic DAGs/data and code to use both synthetic and real data
 - `discrete_backprop/` I-MLE and other discrete backprop methods.
 Based on the I-MLE code framework
 - `experiments/` code that generates cluster `qsub` shell files placed in